 Paying a PCELS under the transitional provisions

-On 15 May 2024, we forwarded an email to administering authorities from DLUHC confirming the transitional provisions for the LGPS in England and Wales.
+On 15 May 2024, we forwarded an email to administering authorities from MHCLG confirming the transitional provisions for the LGPS in England and Wales.
 We understand it plans to confirm its longer-term policy shortly.

 The Department’s view is that, until the new LGPS rules on access to PCELSs are in place, where a member has used up all of their LSA (or their lump sum and death benefit allowance), administering authorities must offer members the ability to take the benefits that would have been in excess of the LTA as a PCELS (to be taxed at their marginal rate).